European fruit lecanium (Parthenolecanium corni)

 - pyriproxyfen (Esteem 35WP) at 4 to 5 oz/A. May mix with a horticultural mineral oil (rates vary; refer to product label).
 REI 12 hr.
 Pyriproxyfen is a growth regulator with activity towards egg and immature stages only.
 Under heavy scale pressure, use the higher rate.
 Do not exceed more than 3 application per season.

 Apply May to July.
 Control crawlers in mid-June or early July.

 - buprofezin (Centaur WDG) at 34.5 oz/A. REI 12 hr.
 PHI 14 days.
 Do not make more than two in-season applications per year.

-- diazinon (Diazinon 50W) at 4 lb/A. REI 4 days.
+- diazinon (Diazinon 50W) at 1 lb/100 gal water.
+Do not exceed 4 lb/A per year (2 lb ai/A per year).
+REI 4 days.
 PHI 21 days.
 Do not exceed one in season foliar application per year.
 Do not apply within 300 ft of aquatic habitat.

 - imidacloprid (Prey 1.6F) at 4 to 8 fl oz/A. REI 12 hr.
 PHI 7 days.
 Do not use until pollination is complete and bees are no longer present.